passionengine/ii/README.md

 Getting Started
 ==========

-Download and install required gems from the Gemfile, and use vagrant from the bundle.
+Download and install required gems from the [Gemfile](https://github.com/passionengine/ii/blob/master/Gemfile#L7), and be sure to use vagrant from the bundle.

 ```
 git clone git://github.com/passionengine/ii.git